honeycombio/refinery/tools/convert/config.md

-# Honeycomb Refinery Configuration Documentation"
+# Honeycomb Refinery Configuration Documentation

 This is the documentation for the configuration file for Honeycomb's Refinery.